 Kinyasano Girls High School

 The water and sanitation need at this school reached crisis mode in the 2015 dry season.
-The borehole pump, which was the only supply that could span the dry season, has now failed.
+The borehole pump, which was the only supply that could span the dry season, failed, but was repaired as an emergency measure.
 Chronic rationing and water shortages in the area mean that despite infrastructure work being undertaken by the local authority, no supply to the school is planned.
-WATSAN will install a replacement hand-operated pump, which requires less technical maintenance and will ensure safe drinking water supplies throughout the year.
+Consequently WATSAN is planning a new spring protection and short pipeline from above the school to a tapstand in the school compound.

-Funding for this project is coming to WATSAN from Bishops Waltham Rotary Club in the UK, in conjunction with a French club and Rotary International.
+Funding for this project is coming to WATSAN from Bishops Waltham Rotary Club in the UK, in conjunction with other local clubs.
 The project will be monitored locally by Rukungiri Rotary Club.